Best Practices in Integrating Call Tracking at Your Contact Center

 Buyers surf from web to phone to chat and back on their way to a purchase.
 And call tracking helps contact centers fit seamlessly into that journey.

-Combining call tracking data with software like VHT Navigator to track customer activity across all channels, agents can pick up the conversation as the next natural step in the buying process.
+Combining call tracking data with software to track customer activity across all channels, agents can pick up the conversation as the next natural step in the buying process.
 Add in customer relationship management (CRM) information, and the representative can highlight the product features and benefits most likely to impress each caller.

 Improve the overall experience.